“Open heart surgeries under extracorporeal circulation in small breed dogs for mitral repair and cords has never before been done so successfully”

 Postoperative Care and Prognosis

 Once the mitral valve is repaired and the new cords are laid, the mitral prolapse improves, the coaptation of the leaflets are almost normalized and the mitral regurgitation is decreased by at least 80% in most dogs.
-There is incredible plasticity of the left atrium which has the ability to shrink back to its normal size in less than a week if the quality of the muscle allows.
-On the other hand, the treatment for heart failure is either stopped the day after the intervention or gradually over a month.
-Some dogs require treatment if the repair has been difficult, however most only require blood thinners prescribed for 3 months.
-This is to prevent thromboembolism (blood clotting), the most frequent complication seen postoperatively, the maximal risk being between the 1st and 4th days after surgery but can last longer especially in Cavalier King Charles Spaniels.
-Some cases of acute pancreatitis are also seen postoperatively, follow-up of specific pancreatic lipase is recommended during the week of hospitalization.
+There is incredible plasticity of the left atrium which has the ability to shrink back to its normal size in less than a week if the quality of the muscle will allow it.
+On the other hand, the treatment for heart failure is either stopped the day after the intervention or gradually over a period of a month.
+Some dogs require ongoing further treatment if the repair was very difficult, however most only require blood thinners prescribed for 3 months.
+This is to prevent thromboembolism (blood clotting), the most frequent complication seen postoperatively, the maximal risk being between the 1st and 4th days after surgery but can last longer especially in Cavalier King Charles Spaniel breeds.
+Some cases of acute pancreatitis have also been seen postoperatively, follow-up of specific pancreatic lipase is recommended during the week of hospitalization.
 A systemic inflammatory syndrome is more or less always present and must be managed, as best as possible.

-After the procedure, “the vast majority of dogs recover a life of an asymptomatic dog in B1 stage heart failure requiring almost no treatment for congestive heart failure, including furosemide for most of them, even if they were in stage D before surgery.”
+After the procedure, “the goal is for the dog to recover to a life of an asymptomatic dog in the early stages before going into heart failure requiring almost no treatment for congestive heart failure, including medications such as furosemide for most of them depending on the heart damage before the surgery, even if they were in stage D before surgery.”

-Consequently, dogs who have received surgical intervention no longer suffer from respiratory problems, regain the possibility of exerting effort, regain appetite, regrow, or no longer suffer from kidney failure.
+Consequently, it is the hope most dogs who have received surgical intervention no longer suffer from respiratory problems, regain the possibility of exerting effort, regain appetite, regrow, or no longer suffer from kidney failure.
 If treatment persists, it is sildenafil which is still necessary in half of the dogs who had pulmonary arterial hypertension prior to surgery.

-Dr. Sabine Bozon says that it is possible to operate at any age, but before 13 years is ideal.
-A complete medical and biological check-up must be carried out before each intervention so that no concomitant illness will cloud the prognosis.
-The surgical procedure (induction of anesthesia until closure of the thorax) lasts from 4 to 8 hours depending on the complexity of the case.
-Then, in addition, 2 hours of preparation of the materials and the dog before anesthesia and 3 hours of progressive awakening after the thorax is closed.
+It is possible to operate at any age, but before 13 years is the most ideal.
+A complete medical and biological check-up must be carried out before each surgical intervention so that no other accompanying illnesses will cloud the prognosis.
+The surgical procedure (induction of anesthesia until closure of the thorax) usually lasts from 4 to 8 hours depending on the complexity of the case.
+It takes 2 hours of preparation to gather all of the materials needed for surgery as well as preparing your dog before the anesthesia and 3 hours of progressive awakening after they are removed from the bypass machine and the thorax is closed and they are eventually moved to recovery.
 The entire procedure end-to-end lasts 9 to 13 hours, depending on the case.

 Hospitalization is required for 1 week after surgery.
-A thoracic drain is placed at the end of surgery and removed the next day.
-The dog can stand the day after surgery and can take water and eat a little.
+A thoracic drain is placed at the end of surgery and typically removed the next day.
+The dog can stand the day after surgery and can drink water and eat a little.
 A continuous infusion of Fentanyl (pain medication similar to Morphine) is administered the day of and the day after surgery unless needed longer.
 The surgery is not painful.
-During the week of hospitalization, dogs are monitored hourly and vital parameters are tracked, solid food is administered, echocardiogram and doppler are performed at least once daily.
+During the week of hospitalization, dogs are monitored hourly, vital parameters are tracked, solid food is administered, echocardiogram and a doppler is performed at least once daily.
 Ventricular arrhythmias are frequent in the first postoperative days.
-They very rarely require treatment and disappear spontaneously and gradually during the first week.
+They very rarely require further ongoing treatment with medications and disappear spontaneously and gradually during the first week.

-The dog regains a normal life a week after surgery, is only allowed to go out for brief, slow walks for a month, and complete resumption of physical exercise is allowed after 3 months.
+A week after surgery, the dog is only allowed to go out for brief, slow walks for about a month, and modified resumption of physical exercise is allowed after 3 months.
+Please see this article posted about post-operative physical activity recommendations for more important aftercare information.

 Mitral Valve Surgical Treatment Corrects a Mechanical Defect

-Surgical treatment represents a life-long curative treatment since it corrects the mechanical defect while medical treatment can only mitigate the negative consequences of mitral regurgitation.
-The surgical technique was developed over 10 years ago at the Tokyo Veterinary University by Dr. Masami Uechi.
+Surgical treatment corrects the mechanical defect while medical treatment can only mitigate the negative consequences of mitral regurgitation.
+The surgical technique was developed over 12 years ago at the Nihon University by Dr. Masami Uechi.
 This technique reduces the diameter of the mitral ring, called annuloplasty, to significantly reduce mitral regurgitation and replaces cords to avoid mitral valve prolapse.
-This surgery is still carried out to date with a success rate of about 90%.
+This surgery is still carried out to date with a (Discharge) rate of about 92%.

-Faced with the success of his new procedure, Dr. Uechi has now left university and is practicing in Japan exclusively in a private hospital with his team of veterinarians, in a referral structure specifically dedicated to cardiac surgery under extracorporeal circulation.
-All of this progress has been made by one man.
+Faced with the success of his new procedure, Dr. Uechi left the university and is now practicing in Japan exclusively in his private hospital (Jasmine) with his team of highly skilled veterinarians, in a referral type structure specifically dedicated to this cardiac surgery under extracorporeal circulation.

 Dr. Uechi is currently the only one to be able to successfully make a hand-made repair of the mitral valve during the crucial phase of cardiac arrest.
-Dr. Jean-Hughes and Dr. Sabine are both training in human cardiac surgery as well to witness the procedure.
-Not many human cardiac surgeons use the repair technique which is the gold-standard treatment as it lasts for life.
+Not many human cardiac surgeons use the repair technique which is the gold-standard treatment.
 They would rather use the mitral valve replacement technique, which lasts for only approximately 10 years, by suturing a pre-prepared annulus which is much easier and faster to perform than the made-to-measure repair.
-In small breed dogs, it is even more difficult technically speaking and, unfortunately, a replacement is impossible in dogs because they do not have the same coagulation system as humans and such a small size artificial annulus does not exist.
+In small breed dogs, it is even more difficult technically speaking and, unfortunately, a replacement is impossible in dogs because they do not have the same coagulation system as humans and such a small size artificial annulus does not exist to date.

-Dr. Sabine Bozon highlights the importance is selection criteria.
-All dogs are “technically” operable, but many criteria must be taken into account before proposing the intervention to an owner and to advise him what percentage of success that he may have before accepting or not.
-It is also important to leave time for reflection, as it is a significant psychological and financial investment.
-Nevertheless, this new procedure is a real revolution in the treatment of canine heart disease which will certainly be carried out routinely in the next 10 years in some specialized centers.
-All means must be implemented to achieve the highest possible success rate.
+A pre-surgical screening tests by your veterinarian must be taken before proposing such an intervention to an owner, the clinics performing the mitral valve repair procedure will assess the medical data and advise you if your dog is a suitable candidate.
+It is important to give owners some time for reflection after hearing all the possible surgical complication risks, as it is a significant psychological and financial investment.
+Nevertheless, this new procedure is a real revolution in the treatment of canine heart disease.
+We hope it will be carried out routinely in the next 10 years in some specialized centers.
+This is a very complex procedure and requires the strict attention to details in order to achieve the highest possible success rates.
 For this, the conditions must be optimal at the human and technical level.
 Nothing should be left to chance.